Mount Yengo: Significance to indigenous Australians

 Mount Yengo is a natural feature of spiritual and ceremonial importance to the Wonnarua, Awabakal, Worimi and Darkinjung Indigenous Australians.
 According to indigenous mythology, Mount Yengo is the place from which Baiame, a creational ancestral hero, jumped back up to the spirit world after he had created all of the mountains, lakes, rivers and caves in the area.
 Baiame flattened the top of Mount Yengo when he jumped skyward and the flat top is still visible today.

+Access

+Mount Yengo is within The Big Yango precinct, which has locked gates and requires permit to enter.
+The key is included in bookings of campsites and/or hotels in the precinct.